totara/simple-saml-test/README.md

 By default, there's a hard-coded list of users and attributes.
 However, you can provide your own PHP file via volumes and replace the user list with your own.

-Create a new file called `custom_auth_sources.php` with the following structure:
+Create a new file called `custom-auth-sources.php` with the following structure:

 ```php
 <?php